- potassium chloride

 Solutions containing glucose should be used with caution in patients with impaired glucose tolerance or diabetes mellitus.
 In diabetic patients, the amount of infused glucose has to be taken into account and insulin requirements may be modified.
-If hyperglycemia occurs, rate of infusion should be adjusted or insulin administered.
+If hyperglycaemia occurs, rate of infusion should be adjusted or insulin administered.

 Due to glucose presence, this solution is contra-indicated in the first 24 hours following head trauma and blood glucose concentration should be closely monitored during intracranial hypertension episodes.

-Hyperglycemia has been implicated in increasing cerebral ischemic brain damage and impairing recovery after acute ischemic strokes.
+Hyperglycaemia has been implicated in increasing cerebral ischemic brain damage and impairing recovery after acute ischemic strokes.
 Caution is recommended in using dextrose-containing solutions in such patients.

 Maintelyte solution for infusion is an hypertonic solution of electrolytes and glucose (osmolarity: 402 mOsm/l (approx)).

 Administration of hypertonic solutions may cause venous irritation, including phlebitis.

 Hyperosmolar solutions should be administered with caution to patients with hyperosmolar states.

 Safety and effectiveness of Maintelyte solution in children have not been established by adequate and well-controlled trials.